 Pups at this age develop at different rates so you may see some pups showing caution earlier than others.
 That’s just because their brains and nervous systems are maturing at different times.
 What appears to be a slow or even fearful puppy may just be a pup whose brain needs to finish up myelination, a key step that enables learning.

 Psychologists have long known that labeling children affects how others treat them.
 Once we label puppies, we look for evidence to support that label, even if it isn’t there.
-We want to be unbiased but we are not once we have labeled a puppy.
+We may think we are unbiased but once we have labeled a puppy, we are no longer.
 We watch “stars” and ooh and ah over the great things they do, overlooking their moments of tentativeness.
-Once a puppy has been labeled a “weanie” or “scaredy-cat,” we treat that puppy differently.
+No matter how hard we try, we treat a “weanie” or “scaredy-cat” differently.

 If we can’t put the object in the pen, we stay quietly out of the way while ensuring the puppy is safe.
 We might support the puppy by sitting or standing nearby but we do not take control of the situation.
 This is between the puppy and its world!
 If we encourage the puppy, we are putting pressure on it, increasing the stress it is feeling.
 If we push, pull or physically place the puppy near the item, we may cause it to panic.
 If we start training, we teach the puppy that we are in charge in strange situations rather than him.
 We are making him dependent and needy.
 Remember, our job is to do nothing but ensure the puppy is safe and offer him the comfort of our presence!